wongquinn/wongquinn.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I obtained a bachelor's degree from the School of Materials Science and Engineering at Shandong University, a Master's degree from Nanjing University of Aeronautics and Astronautics, and a PhD from Zhejiang University.
+I obtained a bachelor's degree from Shandong University, a Master's degree from Nanjing University of Aeronautics and Astronautics, and a PhD from Zhejiang University.
 My research interests encompass a wide range of areas, including optimal guidance and control, safety-critical control, and machine learning in autonomous systems.

 # 🔥 News
 - Last update 03.2025